Sometimes all you’ll have at Christmas will be memories. Will they be enough?

 I looked at the envelope.
 I was eager to see what it contained, but for some reason I decided it would be better to open it when I was in my own room.

-Each page had Terry’s handwriting on both sides.
+Each sheet had Terry’s handwriting on one side.
+The writing went down one page and continued at the top of the next page.
 His handwriting was really printing, very neat printing, because he didn’t connect most of the letters together.
 I knew it as well as my own.
 I started to read.

 That's dumb.
 Maybe someday I'll change it to "Hi, Brad" so it's addressed correctly, but that's either a long way in the future or maybe even never.
 But here we are, you and me, Brad and Terry, freshmen in high school.
 I thought it would be different than middle school, and it is.
 Lots different.
 The biggest difference for me is that there's a lot of gay kids here that are out.
 Most of the kids here don't seem to care whether someone's gay or straight.
 Or I suppose even bi.
 There's a GSA and they have meetings.
 I don't go to them.
 I don't do anything that might make you think I'm anything but straight.
 I'm keeping it that way because you're straight as an arrow.
 I wish it could be different and that I could tell you I'm gay and — oops, mom just called me.
 More later.
 News at 11.
 Whatever.